 The main aims of Gatwick's strategy for surface access are contradictory.
 On the one hand, the airport says it will aim to increase the use of sustainable transport by passengers and staff.
 On the other hand the strategy proposes increases in highway capacity and car parking.
-This is because the increase in passenger numbers the airport is seeking far outweighs its sustainable transport proposals.
+Most of GAL's own transport investment proposals support the second of these aims, leading to an increase in highway and car parking capacity

-The airport's proposals would result in a steady and substantial increase in car travel to the airport, with total passengers accessing the airport by car in 2047 almost 40% higher than in 2019.
-To accommodate this increase in road traffic movements the airport is proposing provision of over 25,000 additional car parking spaces and substantial highway capacity enhancements.
-In addition increased vehicle movements are predicted for the proposed doubling of freight cargo as well as the LGV and HGV movements to service increased day-to-day airport operations and maintenance.
+The airport's proposals would result in a steady and substantial increase in car travel to the airport, with the number of passengers accessing the airport by car in 2047 over 40% higher than in 2019 (see PIER Appendix 12.9.1, Table 7.6.5).
+To accommodate this increase the airport is proposing provision of over 25,000 additional car parking spaces compared to current levels and substantial highway capacity enhancements.
+In addition increased vehicle movements are predicted for the proposed doubling of freight as well as the LGV and HGV movements to service increased day-to-day airport operations and maintenance.